 In 2003, after many years of pilgrimages, practice, and immersion, I put up the first incarnation of Samahita Retreat – Yoga Thailand, home to Centered Yoga, so that I could begin offering full-on courses and retreats.
 By 2008 I finished building a completely upgraded location, this one designed specifically with the yogic lifestyle in mind, and made it home to both Centered Yoga as well as Samahita Wellness.

 My growth in this field continues to unfold.
 From 2012 on I am following my strong interest in research and study on the yogic practices and the internal phenomena that arise.
 Based on a long, dedicated practice and grounded experience with this path, I am in a position to more closely delve into meaningful research that has both a clear purpose and direction.
 I am honored to be taken in by Emory University in Atlanta, USA, in the field of Biological Anthropology, where I am following a PhD program bringing the yogic practices and philosophy to the scientific field.

 Thank you for taking the time to learn more about me.

 My role as Managing Director is working closely with our management team in marketing, operations and overall programs of retreats and wellness.
 We are blessed with a growing international community that has developed over the years at Samahita Retreat.
-Sometimes we have more than twenty nationalities in residence at the same time, which makes life very interesting.
+At times we have more than twenty nationalities in residence at the same time, which makes life very interesting at the retreat center.

 I am so grateful for my wonderful family especially my two boys, Sean and Dylan.
-I am also thankful for the support of our teachers, staff, friends, and students.
-We look forward to welcoming you to Samahita Retreat.
+I am also thankful for the support of our teachers, staff, friends, and students for our 10 plus years on Koh Samui.
+I especially am grateful to Paul Dallaghan, my true friend, father to my children and business partner for creating Samahita Retreat together.
+I look forward to welcoming you here.